rossi’s lemon ice

 The kiosk is now unfortunately gone, yet you can buy tubs of their ice cream in many grocers and delis throughout the county.
 It’s not quite as magic buying it this way, but it still tastes the same as when I was eating it thirty years ago.

-For my attempt I needed a really strong syrup with a slick of gelatine to try and recreate the smooth texture.
+For my attempt I needed a really strong syrup with a slick of gelatine to try and recreate the smooth texture of the Rossi lemon ice.
 After freezing I was amazed how close to the real thing it tasted!
-I would probably dial down the lemon a tiny bit next time – maybe 4 lemons instead of 6, but otherwise it’s a perfect little scoop of childhood memories.
+It’s a perfect little scoop of childhood memories.

-- Bring everything to boil in a saucepan.
+- Peel and juice the lemons - I would try and keep the zest as large as possible to make it easy to fish out later.
+Bring everything to boil in a saucepan.
 As soon as it boils take it off the heat and whisk vigorously to dissolve the sugar and gelatine.
+Strain off the zest.
 Pour into a freezable container and freeze overnight.

 - When ready to serve, whizz up in a food processor and serve in a cornet, garnished with a Cadbury's Flake.